Don't give me a reason to sell my soul, she should have said.

-And then we found the station.
+And then the Finley found the station.

 The captain left the bridge as soon as she gave the order.
 She disappeared into the lift and left the ship with her number one, Nikolai Orbzechev.
 I left my post and told him I would be back, and then I took the lift down to Deck 13; the captain's quarters.

 She lay on her bed beside me, staring at the ceiling.
 She said nothing for a long time, the life that had appeared in her cheeks fading away as the moment slipped.
-She sat up, and moved to the edge of the bed slowly.
+She sat up, and moved to the edge of the bed.
 Her feet dangled off for a moment and then met the security of the carpet, but she didn't get to her feet.

 "You hate me," she said.